Study: AudioEye detects up to 2.5x more issues than other tools

 2. LERA

-Like all automated tools, LERA is limited to simple pass-or-fail issues — it’s not a replacement for manual testing, and it doesn’t perform fixes (also known as remediations).
+Like all automated tools, LERA is limited to simple pass-or-fail issues; it’s not a replacement for manual testing, and it doesn’t perform fixes.
 Browser extensions are also limited; they operate well on individual pages, but LERA and similar products may not be the best choice for testing content at scale.

-LERA features a “reporting dashboard with granular data” and includes a pre-built reporting template for performing basic audits.
+LERA does feature a “reporting dashboard with granular data” and includes a pre-built reporting template for performing basic audits.
 It features a simple installation and compelling visualizations.

 Pricing: The browser extension is free (Note: AdvancedBytez provides other accessibility testing and remediation services at a cost).